-Let’s give an example.
-Let’s say that you have to schedule 10 posts on your Facebook page.
+For example, let’s say that you have to schedule 10 posts on your Facebook page.
 While you could rely on someone to do so, having an automated system will make it easier for you to plug in and forget it.
 This allows you to work on more high-end projects, while keeping your social media presence more appealing to your audience.

 Improved Marketing Strategies